From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Background

-\ac{QDA} is a fundamental process in qualitative and mixed-method research within CSCW and HCI, providing systematic techniques for interpreting non-numeric data such as interviews, field notes, videos, or documents~\cite{Booth.2012, mcdonald2019reliability}.
+\ac{QDA} is a fundamental process in qualitative and mixed-method research within HCI, providing systematic techniques for interpreting non-numeric data such as interviews, field notes, videos, or documents~\cite{Booth.2012, mcdonald2019reliability}.
 Its primary goal is to juxtapose or integrate different sources to identify patterns, themes, and insights that deepen our understanding of the research subject.
 At its core, \ac{QDA} typically involves iterative cycles of data extraction, synthesis, and analysis~\cite{Booth.2012}.

 \ac{QDA} is shaped by various methodological frameworks that may overlap in scientific practice (see reporting of \ac{QDA} steps in \autoref{qdallm:results:rq1}) but are distinct in theoretical foundations, flexibility, and depth of analysis.
-While \textit{Thematic Analysis}~\cite{braun2006using} is a theoretical framework that focuses on coding features relevant to the research question, \textit{Content Analysis}~\cite{wilkinson2000women} quantifies specific events or codes, enabling a blend with quantitative approaches. \textit{Grounded Theory}~\cite{glaser1967grounded} aims at theory generation through systematic coding directly from the data, and \textit{Framework Analysis}~\cite[cf.][]{barnett2009methods} applies existing frameworks, refining them throughout analysis, useful in applied research contexts that aim to build upon and extend existing knowledge.
+While \textit{Thematic Analysis}~\cite{braun2006using} is a theoretical framework that focuses on coding features relevant to the research question, \textit{Content Analysis}~\cite{wilkinson2000women} quantifies specific events or codes, enabling a blend with quantitative approaches. \textit{Grounded Theory}~\cite{glaser1967grounded} aims at theory generation through systematic coding directly from the data, and \textit{Framework Analysis}~\cite{barnett2009methods} applies existing frameworks, refining them throughout analysis, useful in applied research contexts that aim to build upon and extend existing knowledge.
 In contrast, \textit{Narrative Analysis}~\cite{riessman2008narrative} emphasizes the structure and meaning of data within its narrative context.
 Coding strategies can be \textit{deductive} (codes follow predefined categories), \textit{inductive} (patterns identified in the data), or hybrid, enabling researchers to choose an approach that aligns with their objectives.

 The choice of coding strategy is not merely technical but reflects a researcher's underlying goals and questions, guiding the research direction and ensuring the chosen method supports the intended outcomes.
+Underlying these methods are different epistemologies, from more positivist ones aiming at recognition and discovery, to more interpretive ones, requiring in-depth analysis and centering researcher subjectivity and reflexivity~\cite{arthur2021social, greckhammer2022QualitativeResearch, chatzichristos2025qualitative, ashcroft2023reflexivity, soden2024evaluating}.